trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 }
 ```

-### Step 5: Update in `WineCataloguePage.tsx`
+### Step 5: Update `WineCataloguePage.tsx`

-The quantity field is added and `token_id` filed is removed.
+The quantity field is added and `token_id` field is removed.
 Replace the full file with the following content:

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";